jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Marsh Giant.md

 Temperature: temperate
 Organization: solitary, gang (2-6), or tribe (7-22, plus 20% noncombatants plus 1 cleric or witch leader of 4th-8th level, 1-3 barbarian or fighter champions of 2nd-5th level, 2-12 merrows, 10-20 boggards, and 6-12 giant frogs)
 Treasure: standard (gaff, other treasure)
-Description: >
-  Hideously ugly, marsh giants dwell in the most desolate of swamps- preferably those that share a sodden border with the sea.
-Marsh giants typically use a hooked club called a gaff (wielded in both hands) in combat-treat these weapons as flails, save that they do piercing damage.
-Marsh giants are hateful thugs bound together by a common zealotry.
-Powerful opponents and beasts are the most prized of meals, though many marsh giants are also cannibals-they often attack fellow tribe members just to gorge on a particularly fearsome or delicious-looking relative.  deepest seas, creatures they believe are sent by their god.
-This has further contributed to their racial degradation, but the immediate offspring of these unholy unions are powerful.
-Deformed with tentacles, scales, and other aquatic traits, these marsh giants are known as "brineborn."
-They are advanced marsh giants with the aquatic subtype, a swim speed of 40 feet, the amphibious special quality, and the following additional spell-like abilities:  Constant-speak with animals; 3/day-contagion (DC 15), confusion (DC 15), quench (DC 14).
 Race:
 Class:
 MR: